carloniluca91/aurora-dataload/README.md

 * filters to apply to raw data
 * transformations to apply to raw data
-* information for duplicated removal and data partitioning
+* information for duplicates removal and data partitioning

 Processed data are then stored into Hive.
 Right after that, an `ImpalaQl` statement is triggered in order to make stored data immediately available to `Impala` for analysis and querying purposes.
-In addition, the engine stores a record for each ingestion process on a Hive table for logging purposes
+In addition, the engine moves each ingested file to a different HDFS location and stores a record on a Hive table for logging purposes

 This project is a personal, free-time rework of a real life project I had extensively worked on during my career ;)